Korneliia08/Rayal-Park/README.md

 ![image:countLanguages](https://img.shields.io/github/languages/count/Korneliia08/Rayal-Park)

 This website:
-* made in HTML, CSS,JS,
+* made in HTML, SCSS,JS,
 * it is a responsive website,
 * made some animations using transform
 * made using samantic tegs